fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ## The website

 Like I said, I'm not explaining how to build a website here.
-Assuming you used a static site builder like **Astro**, use the necessary commands to build the site for deployment -- most likely this will be `npx run build`, `yarn build`, or something along those lines.
+Assuming you used a static site generator like **Astro** (what I use for this site) or **Nuxt**, use the necessary commands to build the site for deployment -- most likely this will be `npx run build`, `yarn build`, or something along those lines.
 Most static site builders output to a `/dist` or `/public` folder, which is what will be exposed to the internet.

 Make a note of the full path to your website's output directory, so for example `/home/bob/sites/my-cool-blog/dist` or the like.